• Skip to content

 • Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

-• Costs: how much will the appointment with the cardiologist cost?
-Check whether you’re eligible for Medicare, private health insurance or another rebate.
+• Costs – how much will the appointment with the cardiologist cost?
+Check whether you can get money back from Medicare or private health insurance.

-• Locations: find out where you have to go to see the cardiologist – for example, public hospital, private hospital or consulting rooms.
+• Locations – find out where you have to go to see the cardiologist – for example, public hospital, private hospital or clinic.

 You can ask your GP these and any other questions before you go to the cardiologist.
 You could also ask the cardiology clinic when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+Writing down your questions can help you remember them.

 Supported By